5S Color-Coding and Visual Standards

 Too often, 5S leaders neglect this crucial standardizing practice.
 Without visible, publicized standards for visual colors, you create ambiguity throughout your team.
 Therefore, make it a point to develop these standards and post them sufficiently throughout the plant.

 Having color visual standards is a critical component of your standardization phase of 5S.
 Without these standard colors, your workers are likely to choose whatever color tape, aisle marker or signal they happen to find lying around.
 Moreover, the workplace simply doesn’t look organized in the least.
 So help them help you by putting some standards in place.

 |Yellow||Aisles, Traffic lanes, Walkways, Machine Guards, Work cells|

 |Black / Yellow||Areas of potential health risk requiring caution, hazardous material containers|

 |Black / White||Areas for operational use – stay out|

 |Gray||Racks, storage, etc.|

-Use custom visual communication boards to turn your vision into your team’s vision.
+Use visual communication boards to turn your vision into your team’s vision.

-Reinforce important objectives, display KPIs, highlight Lean/Kaizen activities, and share planned initiatives through visual communication.
-Site Boards enable you to effectively communicate your message to support and influence your business objectives.
+Reinforce important objectives, display KPIs, highlight Lean/Kaizen activities and share planned initiatives through visual communication.
+KPI boards enable you to effectively communicate your message to support and influence your business objectives.